charles-mutabazi/charles-mutabazi/README.md

 - 👋 Hi, I’m @charles-mutabazi
-- 👀 I’m interested in Robotics and embeded systems and automation
+- 👀 I’m interested in Robotics and embeded systems and automation as a hobby
-- 🌱 I’m currently learning Swift, Kotlin for native mobile development and improving React-Native skills on a regular basis
+- 🌱 I’m currently working with Swift, Kotlin for native mobile development and improving React-Native skills on a regular basis
 - 📫 How to reach me: twitter - @charlmuta

 <!---